Kotlin/kotlinx.coroutines/ui/coroutines-guide-ui.md

 covered in [Guide to kotlinx.coroutines](../coroutines-guide.md) and gives specific examples on how to use coroutines in UI applications.

 All UI application libraries have one thing in common.
-They have the single thread where all state of the UI is confined, and all updates to the UI has to happen in this particular thread.
-With respect to coroutines, it means that you need an appropriate _coroutine dispatcher context_ that confines the coroutine execution to this UI thread.
+They have the single main thread where all state of the UI is confined, and all updates to the UI has to happen in this particular thread.
+With respect to coroutines, it means that you need an appropriate _coroutine dispatcher context_ that confines the coroutine execution to this main UI thread.

 In particular, `kotlinx.coroutines` has three modules that provide coroutine context for different UI application libraries:

-* [kotlinx-coroutines-android](kotlinx-coroutines-android) -- `UI` context for Android applications.
+* [kotlinx-coroutines-android](kotlinx-coroutines-android) -- `Dispatchers.Main` context for Android applications.
-* [kotlinx-coroutines-javafx](kotlinx-coroutines-javafx) -- `JavaFx` context for JavaFX UI applications.
+* [kotlinx-coroutines-javafx](kotlinx-coroutines-javafx) -- `Dispatchers.JavaFx` context for JavaFX UI applications.
-* [kotlinx-coroutines-swing](kotlinx-coroutines-swing) -- `Swing` context for Swing UI applications.
+* [kotlinx-coroutines-swing](kotlinx-coroutines-swing) -- `Dispatchers.Swing` context for Swing UI applications.

 This guide covers all UI libraries simultaneously, because each of these modules consists of just one object definition that is a couple of pages long.
 You can use any of them as an example to write the corresponding